Questions: Should I be concerned about 6 weeks pregnant cramping, back pain or spotting? What should my 6 weeks pregnant belly look like?

 What steps to take?

-Because you are not sure if your stomach cramps are due to a miscarriage, it’s important you see your doctor for clinical evaluation.
+Because you are not sure if your stomach cramps are due to a miscarriage, it’s important you see your doctor for clinical evaluation, especially if you have bleeding, very strong pain, feel dizzy, or feel unwell.

-An abdominal ultrasound will help confirm if you have a miscarriage and if your baby is still alive.
+An ultrasound scan will help confirm if you have a miscarriage and if your baby is still alive.
+In very early pregnancy this is often a transvaginal (internal) ultrasound to see more clearly.

-HCG test (human chorionic gonadotropin) is used to check if your pregnancy is viable or not.
-This hormone is produced by placenta just after your baby implants into the uterine endometrium.
+HCG test (human chorionic gonadotropin) is used to help check if your pregnancy is developing as expected.
+This hormone is produced by the placenta just after your baby implants into the uterine endometrium.

 In fact, if you had your doctor already confirm your pregnancy, this hormone is the reason you tested positive.